Winnetou/flask/docs/tutorial/dbcon.rst

 So now we know how to connect, but how do we properly disconnect?
-For that flask provides us with the :meth:`~flask.Flask.teardown_appcontext` decorator.
+For that Flask provides us with the :meth:`~flask.Flask.teardown_appcontext` decorator.
 It's executed every time the application context tears down::

     @app.teardown_appcontext